Dorian Heartsong

-Dorian Heartsong (also known as Dorian 27) (born January 27, 1968) is an American rock bassist and record producer.
+Dorian Heartsong (also known as Dorian 27) is an American rock bassist.
 He played bass on all Powerman 5000 releases and live shows from 1990 to 2001.
 After leaving Powerman, Heartsong has performed and recorded with other artists and producers including Everlast, Vinnie Moore, Ruby Friedman Orchestra, The Flying Tigers, Dan Rockett, Stevie Salas, Michael Beinhorn, Lior Goldenberg, Sylvia Massey, Joe Barrisi, and Terry Date.

-He currently plays with Jason Bonham's Led Zeppelin Evening, touring with artists such as Heart, Gov't Mule, Foreigner, Peter Frampton, and Billy Joel.
-He has been credited on the sound design and music of numerous TV shows, shorts, music videos, and video games.
+He currently plays with Jason Bonham's Led Zeppelin Evening.

 Background

-Heartsong moved to Boston to study at Berklee, after which he would meet Spider One and Allan Pahanish while working at Tower Records.
+Heartsong moved to Boston, after which he would meet Spider One and Allan Pahanish while working at Tower Records.
 They went on to found Powerman 5000 in 1990, collaborating for over a decade and releasing the platinum album Tonight the Stars Revolt!.
 Following the cancellation of Anyone for Doomsday?, Heartsong left Powerman 5000 as well as Pahanish.
-He then joined The Flying Tigers, crediting the events of September 11th, 2001 as a motivator for desiring a new, "more melodic" sound.
+He then joined The Flying Tigers, crediting the events of September 11, 2001 as a motivator for desiring a new, "more melodic" sound.
 The Flying Tigers toured with Trik Turner and supporting their eponymous record produced by Brendan O'Brien.

 From there, Heartsong would play in L.A. with Ruby Friedman Orchestra briefly before joining JBLZE in 2011.
 They played in such venues as Madison Square Garden and the LA Forum in 2019.